Windell2468/The-Greatest-Hero-Squad-Builder/README.md

 Submitted by: **Jerry Rogers Jr**

-This web app: **is when a user type your favorite heros in Marvel, DC, Anime, or Game Characters.
-It allows users to put name, universe, power level, role, and description.**
+This web app: **is when a user types their favorite heroes in Marvel, DC, Anime, or Game Characters.
+It allows users to put a name, a universe, a power level, a role, and a description**

 Time spent: **9** hours spent in total